realworldocaml/book/en/concurrent-programming-with-async.md

 # handle_error ();;
 - : string = "success"
 # handle_error ();;
   - : string = "failure"
 ```

-Essentially, ``try_with f` takes as its argument a deferred-returning
+`try_with f` takes as its argument a deferred-returning thunk `f` (a
-thunk `f` (a thunk is a function whose argument is unit), and returns
+thunk is a function whose argument is unit), and returns a deferred
-a deferred that becomes determined either as `Ok` of whatever `f`
+that becomes determined either as `Ok` of whatever `f` returned, or
-returned, or `Error exn` if `f` threw an exception before its return
+`Error exn` if `f` threw an exception before its return value became
-value became determined.
+determined.

 ### Monitors

-`try_with` is quite convenient and is good and broadly applicable tool
+`try_with` is a a great way of handling exceptions in Async, but it's
-for handling exceptions in Async, but it's not the whole story.
-All
+not the whole story.
+All of Async's exception-handling mechanisms,
-of Async's exception-handling mechanisms are built on top of Async's
+`try_with` included, are built on top of Async's system of _monitors_,
-system of _monitors_, which is broadly inspired by Erlang's monitors.
+which are inspired by the error-handling mechanism in Erlang of the
-Monitors are a low-level mechanism that is rarely used directly, but
+same name.
+Monitors are fairly low-level and are only occasionally
-it's nonetheless worth understanding how it works.
+used directly, but it's nontheless worth understanding how they work.

 In Async, a monitor is a context that determines what to do when there
 is an unhandled exception.
 Every Async job runs within the context of